alcides/JParCompiler/Readme.txt

-AeminiumGPU Compiler
+JPar Compiler

-This is a Java Source to Source compiler that located special lambda functions and translates them to OpenCL.
-The generated code will be able to be automatically executed on the GPU by the AeminiumGPU runtime (http://github.com/AEminium/AeminiumGPU/), where the API is defined.
+This is a Java Source to Source compiler that automatically parallelizes Java code.
+The generated code runs on top of the Aeminium Runtime (http://github.com/AEminium/AeminiumRuntime/).

 The compiler uses the Spoon Compiler Toolkit (http://spoon.gforge.inria.fr/).

 This is part of the Æminium Project (http://aeminium.dei.uc.pt)